Soybeans in the outfieldPosted on June 26th, 2007

 A new 4.7-liter flex-fuel engine replaces the previous 4.7-liter V8, with a five percent increase in gas mileage.
 The new engine is also more powerful: horsepower is up thirty percent, and there is a ten percent increase in torque.
 For 2009, Chrysler will refresh its 5.7-liter hemi engine, with similar gains in fuel economy, horsepower and torque.

 While Daimler no longer holds a controlling interest in the company, it will maintain its partnership with Chrysler in developing common-rail diesel engines for production.
 The 2007 Dodge Ram heavy duty equipped with the Bluetec engine is emissions certified in fifty states.
 The 2009 Jeep Cherokee will also be available with a clean diesel engine.

-One response to “Soybeans in the outfield”
+2 responses to “Soybeans in the outfield”

 This is the right blog for anyone who wants to find out about this topic.
 You realize so much its almost hard to argue with you (not that I actually would want…HaHa).
 You definitely put a new spin on a topic thats been written about for years.
 Great stuff, just great!